simonesilvestroni/ssil-website/_posts/2022-12-12-email-migration-from-proton-to-mailbox.md

 After getting the gist of how the various services and settings work in my new Mailbox account, I've added €3 to become a paying customer.
 I like this formula, as it leaves me free to fully experiment for a while without committing to an annual payment yet.

 I got 50 aliases, including for my custom domains.
 Setting them up was as easy as adding a bunch of DNS values (TXT and MX) after authenticating the domains with Mailbox.
-I can also improve the spam reputation by [adding SPF, DKIM and DMARC](https://kb.mailbox.org/en/private/custom-domains/spf-dkim-and-dmarc-how-to-improve-the-spam-reputation-of-your-domain).
+I also improved the spam reputation by [setting up SPF, DKIM and DMARC](https://kb.mailbox.org/en/private/custom-domains/spf-dkim-and-dmarc-how-to-improve-the-spam-reputation-of-your-domain).

 Mailbox gave me automatic configuration profiles for email, calendar and contacts.
 While preferring a manual setup for IMAP and SMTP on Mail.app, I've chosen the easy and fast procedure for calDAV and cardDAV.